 The average fee at Oxford for international students varies by program, starting from around ₹26.5 lakh per year for undergraduate courses and going up to over ₹83 lakh for professional programs like the Oxford MBA.
 Students should also plan for visa fees, insurance, and living expenses, which can raise the total annual cost to ₹79 lakh or more.

-Checkout the breakdown of total cost of studying for the university of Oxford:
+Check out the breakdown of the total cost of studying at the University of Oxford:

 Expense Category |